-Note that in the above analysis, we did not make any assumption about the flatness of the channel response over the bandwidth of each subcarrier.
+It is worth mentioning that in the above analysis, we did not make any assumption about the flatness of the channel response over the bandwidth of each subcarrier.
 Thus, the result obtained in Proposition \ref{prp:self_eq} is valid for any frequency-selective channel.
 It is worth mentioning that according to (\ref{eqn:Phi}), the proposed filter response depends on the channel PDPs.
 Hence, the BS needs to estimate the channel PDP for each terminal to be able to avoid the saturation issue.
 Fortunately, in massive MIMO systems, the channel PDP can be estimated in a relatively easy and feasible manner.
 In particular, the channel PDP for each terminal can be determined by calculating the mean power of each tap of the respective channel impulse responses across different BS antennas.
 As the number of BS antennas increases, according to the law of large numbers, this estimate becomes closer to the exact channel PDP.

 Although the above method resolves the saturation problem, it may not be of practical interest as it may lead to a very complex receiver.
 The source of the complexity lies in the requirement of a separate filter $\phi_{k,m}[l]$ per user per antenna.
 Hence, the receiver front-end processing has to be repeated for each terminal separately.
 Next, we utilize multi-rate signal processing techniques and propose the following steps to resolve the complexity issue.